satyarth42/twitter-api/README.md

 ## How to run it on your local machine
   1. Fork the repository to your github account.
   2. Clone the repository to your local machine.
+  3. Open index.js and add consumer_key,consumer_secret,access_token_key and access_token_secret.
+You can get these keys from https://developer.twitter.com/
-  3. run MongoDB server.
+  4. run MongoDB server.
-  4. open terminal window and cd into the directory.
+  5. open terminal window and cd into the directory.
-  5. run command :- npm install , this will install the node depedencies.
+  6. run command :- npm install , this will install the node depedencies.
-  6. run command :- node index.js
+  7. run command :- node index.js
-  7. The API is now listening on http://127.0.0.1:3000 if the listening IP or port is not free then change the IP or Port no. and then goto step 6.
+  8. The API is now listening on http://127.0.0.1:3000.
+If the listening IP or port is not free then change the IP or Port no. and then goto step 6.

 ## Database Schema
   the javascript files which define the database schema are in models directory